 Venice isn’t just a place to visit.
 It’s a place to experience.
 A place where art is all around.
 Where boutiques and restaurants are owned by locals.
 And where “normal” does not apply.
 Sure, it may not be for everyone, but we love it.
 Since 1975, Hotel Erwin has been a proud ambassador to the Venice way of life, and there’s nothing our staff loves more than sharing our favorite things about Venice with our guests.

 Walk, ride or skate to the Venice Pier.
-Located at the end of Washington Blvd., it’s just a few mins from Hotel Erwin, and it’s something to behold.
-Sure, you’ll get your stunning SoCal sunsets and ocean views, but the people-watching is what it’s all about.
-Enjoy street entertainers living their best life on the Boardwalk, or watch the surfers as they try to catch the next big wave.
+Located at the end of Washington Blvd., it’s something to behold.
+You’ll get stunning SoCal sunsets and ocean views, but the people-watching is what it’s all about.
+Enjoy street entertainers on the Boardwalk, or watch the surfers as they try to catch the next big wave.

-There’s no better way to soak in the sights and sounds of Venice and our neighbors than by bike.
-The oceanfront bike path goes through the Venice Boardwalk, meaning you'll get to glimpse the street entertainers, vendors, and tourists and go through Santa Monica up to Malibu's pristine beaches.
+There’s no better way to soak in the sights and sounds of Venice than by bike.
+The oceanfront bike path goes through the Venice Boardwalk, meaning you'll get to see the street entertainers, vendors, and tourists, and goes through Santa Monica up to Malibu's pristine beaches.

-If you’re not satisfied by simply gazing out onto the ocean, then we suggest hopping on a standup paddleboard or kayaking and becoming one with the Pacific.
-There are several rental shops in nearby Marina Del Rey where you can get a SUP, a kayak, or even charter a boat for the day.
+If you’re not satisfied by simply gazing out onto the ocean, then we suggest hopping on a standup paddleboard, kayaking, or surfing and becoming one with the Pacific.
+There areplenty of rental shops nearby, where you can get a SUP, a kayak, or even charter a boat for the day.

-So, you may not be able to pump iron like Arnold, but Muscle Beach is always a sight behold.
-The ultimate destination for bodybuilders, Muscle Beach, is a piece of living history and offers a $10 day pass for mortals like yourself who want to try some powerlifting.
-After getting over your momentary inferiority complex, get your game on with a quick pick up game of basketball or grab a paddle and enjoy some beachfront paddle tennis.
+The ultimate destination for bodybuilders, Muscle Beach is a piece of living history and offers a $10 day pass.
+Get your game on with a quick pick up game of basketball or grab a paddle and enjoy some beachfront paddle tennis.
 In Venice, the beach is your gym.

 We get it.
 You’re here for the food.
 Skip the chains and the big names and try some of our favorite local spots.
 These are the places you’re gonna want to get your grub on.